yawpitchroll/www.yawpitchroll.com/content/posts/hugo-probably-is-not-for-you.md

 ### A Bit of Background

 I am an experienced programmer, but I am **emphatically not** a _web_ programmer.
 Before finally deciding to build out [my personal site][home] as a home for my technical musings I'd only ever blogged with WYSIWYG tools like Tumblr, and then only sporadically.
-Professionally I mainly write backend and process automation code for the Visual Effects industry, so it's charitable to say that I've developed the UX/UI design chops of your average wild-born gibbon.
+Professionally I mainly write back end and process automation code for the Visual Effects industry, so it's charitable to say that I've developed the UX/UI design chops of your average wild-born gibbon.
 The last _serious_ experience I had with HTML/CSS predated the Marvel Cinematic Universe, and let's just say there have been some plot developments since then.

   [home]: https://www.yawpitchroll.com "Visit my homepage"